What is Personal and Professional Coaching?

 Therapy usually works on healing emotional difficulties while coaching works on designing and living your ideal life.
 Coaching can help you with career transitions or with reaching your dreams.
 If personal issues interfere with your moving toward goals, coaches recommend therapy either at the same time as the coaching or in preparation for entering into coaching.

 How is coaching different from seminars or workshops?

 Educational programs are offered by experts in a content or skill area in which a group wants to improve.
 The presenter or facilitator brings expertise in the desired content and an expertise in delivering such programs.
-Coaching might be offered as a follow up to such programs.
-I usually do so to deepen the learning of the program to an individual's needs.
+I usually offered coaching as a follow up to such programs to deepen the learning of the program to an individual's needs.